ezefranca/datamuse-swift/Readme.md

 let client = DataMuseClient()
 ```

-All calls return an `[Words]`.
+All calls return a `[Words]`.
 The words are a struct with the score result of API and the word string:

 ```swift
 public struct Words : Codable {